American Federation of State, County and Municipal Employees: Jerry Wurf presidency (1964–1981)

 In 1964, Jerry Wurf defeated Zander as the union's international president.
 AFSCME was racially integrated in the 1960s under Wurf and began to grow more quickly.
 Under Wurf, who initiated the most aggressive unionizing campaign in the organization's history, AFSCME broke from earlier patterns of civil service reform and initiated a more militant form of unionization designed to achieve parity with private sector workers.
-During Wurf's tenure, AFSCME became known as a pioneer in aggressively recruiting women and blacks.
+During Wurf's tenure, AFSCME became known as a pioneer in aggressively recruiting women and black workers.

 In 1968, Martin Luther King Jr. was assassinated while in Memphis, Tennessee to support a strike by the African-American sanitation workers' union, AFSCME Local 1733.

 By 1969, AFSCME was unionizing 1,000 new workers each day.
 The organization saw its greatest period of growth in the 1970s.
 In 1973, AFSCME concluded a three-year organizing campaign of 75,000 Pennsylvania employees.
 It was the largest organizing campaign in U.S. labor history.
 During Wurf's presidency, AFSCME's membership grew from 200,000 to approximately one million.
 The union eclipsed the one-million-member mark in 1978.

 AFSCME set up its first political action committee in 1971.
 AFSCME supported George McGovern's 1972 presidential bid as well as Jimmy Carter's successful presidential bid in 1976.